nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 - To delete a worker node from the cluster, follow the below steps.

-  - Drain and delete the worker node on the master.
+  - Drain and delete worker node on the master.

   ```bash
   kubectl get nodes